 Local events in Malmsbury

-On November 17 the Malmsbury community will come alive with the Malmsbury Village Fayre – a day of fun, food and live music held around the lake in the lush botanic gardens.
+In November the Malmsbury community will come alive with the Malmsbury Village Fayre – a day of fun, food and live music held around the lake in the lush botanic gardens.
 The Fayre is a truly unique event with something for all; food trucks, local produce and wine, live music and craft stalls, as well as free kids entertainment including jumping castle, face painting and medieval re-entactments.

 You can also participate in a highly popular annual Easter Egg Hunt in the Botanic Gardens or pick up a bargain at a true country-style flea market held at the Malmsbury Town Hall every long weekend.